 Visitation at Funeral Home

-Memorials in memory of Rev. Vautin, may be given to the family.
-Envelopes will be available at the funeral home and church.
+Memorials in memory of Roy can be given to the Hospice of the Western Reserve, 1166 Lake Ave., Ashtabula.
+Envelopes will be available at the funeral home.

 The family would like to thank the nurses, caregivers and volunteers of the Ashtabula County Nursing Home, the Villa at The Lake and the Hospice of the Western Reserve.
 We would also like to thank special friends of the family, Frank and Marsha Howell, for all the loving care they provided.